theuerc/Website/gitpod/docs/configure/billing/pay-as-you-go.md

 The usage limit prevents workspaces from starting once the limit has been reached.

-To change the usage limit, look for "Manage Usage Limit" in your personal or team billing settings, after you have configured billing.
+To change the usage limit, look for "Update limit" in the BALANCE section of your personal or team billing settings, after you have configured billing.

 ![Active Team billing](../../../static/images/docs/billing/update-usage-limit-2.png)